n7get/bessel-tone-generator/README.md

 # Bessel Tone Generator

-Bessel-tone-generator or `btg` is a utility for using the Bessel Null technique to set the FM deviation for digital modes such as AFSK for packet.
+Bessel-tone-generator or `btg` is a very simple utility, it takes as input a deviation and outputs a sine wave with the frequency of `deviation / MI` where MI = 2.40466.

-This program takes as an input the desired deviation and calculates the frequency of an audio tone to emit based on an MI of 2.40466.
-It can also optionally toggle PTT using either RTS and/or DTR.
+`btg` can also optionally toggle PTT using either RTS and/or DTR.

 `btg` is written in the Go language so it's cross platform.